-AGRI5350 (AG535): Animal Research Methods
+AGRI5350 (AG535): Animal Research Methods Instructors: Dept. of Plant and Animal Sciences Faculty

 This course is designed for students who are, or expect to be, working in Animal Science, or who have an interest in the methodology and ethics of animal research.
 The course will include consideration of some of the common or promising laboratory and field methods associated with domestic animal research, ethics of animal research, and the analysis, interpretation, and reporting of results.
 Students will be expected to participate in exercises, to contribute to discussions, and to present reviews on various aspects.

 Fall semester - to be arranged with the instructor.